Juliusz Wertheim: Origins, training, career

 Juliusz was born into a prominent Warsaw family of Jewish origin which had converted to Lutheranism.
-The father of Juliusz, Piotr or Pierre Wertheim (1850-1922), was a stepbrother of Carl Tausig and a successful banker in Warsaw.
+The father of Juliusz, Piotr or Pierre Wertheim (1850-1922), was a stepbrother of Carl Tausig and, like his father Julian Jakub Wertheim (1817−1901), a successful banker in Warsaw.
 The mother, Aleksandra Klementyna, was the daughter of Ferdinand Leo, editor of the Gazeta Polska, and she was a singer of some accomplishment.
-In 1893 Juliusz began to take piano lessons from Rudolf Strobl, who sent him on to Berlin to study composition with Heinrich Urban, and piano with Moritz Moszkowski and Karl Heinrich Barth (with whom Rubinstein later studied).
+In 1893 Juliusz began to take piano lessons from Rudolf Strobl, who sent him to Berlin to study composition with Heinrich Urban, and piano with Moritz Moszkowski and Karl Heinrich Barth (with whom Rubinstein later studied).
 Juliusz then returned to the Warsaw Conservatory to study theory under Zygmunt Noskowski, and graduated with a gold medal in 1901.
 He also received piano instruction from Józef Śliwiński.
-In 1915-1916 he was assistant conductor of the Warsaw Philharmonic.
+From 1915 - 1916, he was assistant conductor of the Warsaw Philharmonic.
 For some years he became professor of instrumentation at the Warsaw Conservatory, and later lived independently as a composer in Berlin.
-By 1924 he had written and published 4 Symphonies, many piano works including sonatas and variations, and many songs (N. Simrock).
+By 1924 he had written and published 4 symphonies, many piano works including sonatas and variations, and many songs (N. Simrock).